jellyfishsolutions/lynx-admin-ui/README.md

 The `AdminUI` annotation supports also an optional object argument, with the following optional parameters:

 -   `filterBy` defines a function to generate an appropriate `where` clause used to filter the data in the list section of the AdminUI.
 It receives the current `req` request as argument;
--   `editorTemplate` and `editorParentTemplate` allow to specifies a custom editor template for the current entity;
+-   `editorTemplate` and `editorParentTemplate` allow to specify a custom editor template for the current entity;
--   `popupEditorTemplate` and `popupEditorParentTemplate` allow to specifies a custom popup editor template for the current entity;
+-   `popupEditorTemplate` and `popupEditorParentTemplate` allow to specify a custom popup editor template for the current entity;
--   `listTemplate` and `listParentTemplate` allow to specifies a custom list template for the current entity;
+-   `listTemplate` and `listParentTemplate` allow to specify a custom list template for the current entity;
--   `listActionTemplate` allows to specifies a custom template to be used as the 'action' column (the last one) in the listing template;
+-   `listActionTemplate` allows to specify a custom template to be used as the 'action' column (the last one) in the listing template;
 -   `batchDelete` if true (or if resolve to true), checkboxes will be displayed for each list element, enabling a batch delete of elements;
--   `relations` allows to specifies other TypeORM relations to load with the entity (useful for "lazy" relations);
+-   `relations` allows to specify the name of parameters of the entity (that are relations) that needs to be loaded with the entity (useful in conjunction with `disableReloadOnList` parameter or to filtering/search entity with a particular relation);
 -   `disableCreation` if true (or if resolve to true), the button to create a new entity is not displayed;
 -   `disableDelete` if true (or if resolve to true), the button to delete an entity is not displayed;
--   `defaultOrderBy` if specified, defines a default order by used in the entity list (it uses the same notation of the ordering string used when a column header is tapped).
+-   `defaultOrderBy` if specified, defines a default order by used in the entity list (it uses the same notation of the ordering string used when a column header is tapped);
+- `disableReloadOnList` if true (or if resolve to true), the displayed entities in the list are not reloaded.
+Please refer to [optimization section](#Listing page optimization) for additional info.
 -   `customFetchData` allows you to create your custom query when retrieving data for the list trough a function that receives the current `req` as well as datatable infos.
-If defined, the dafault query building process will not be executed, meaning your `filterBy` function will have no effect.
+If defined, the default query building process will not be executed, meaning your `filterBy` function will have no effect.

 Each "template" parameter accepts both a `string`, containing the specified path, or a function that accept the current `req` request as argument and returns a `string`.
 Using the function version, it is possible to customize a template based on a specific request.